-Hanumat Jayanti: This festival is celebrated to mark the birth of the monkey God Hanuman .
-The five day long festivities are held at the Sankat Mochan temple.
-During this festival many plays are staged based on the Saraswati, Ram , Krishnalila and Hanuman Charitra.
+Hanumat Jayanti: This festival is celebrated to mark the birth of the monkey God Hanuman.
+The five-day-long festivities are held at the Sankat Mochan temple.
+During this festival, many plays are staged based on the Saraswati, Ram, Krishnalila and Hanuman Charitra.

 Panch Koshi Parikrama: The procession has got the name because it passes through five places.
-These five places are Kardmeshwar, Bhimchandi, Rameshwar, Shivpur and Kapildhara.
+These five places are Kardmeshwar, Bhimchandi, Rameshwar, Shivpur, and Kapildhara.
 The parikrama has special importance in the ancient parikramas of India.
 The procession starts and ends at Manikarnika Ghat.

-The local silk weavers produce the silk which are in demand not only in India but across the world these silk items are in great demand.
+The local silk weavers produce silk which is in demand not only in India but across the world these silk items are in great demand.
 The Bhadohi carpets can match the delicacy of weaving in any part of the world.
-Banaras has been famous for the ‘Gharanas’ in the Classical Music and Singing.
+Banaras has been famous for the ‘Gharanas’ in Classical Music and Singing.
 These styles of singing and music have been amply supported by the musical instruments which are manufactured in Varanasi.

 - Government of India Tourist Office – 15B, The Mall, Cantt, (Near Hotel Paris and Clarks), Varanasi, Uttar Pradesh, India.

 - Government Of India Tourist Information Counter – Babatpur Airport, Varanasi, Uttar Pradesh, India.